ufo-kit/ufo-core/README.md

 small programs for offline reconstruction of tomographic data using the UFO framework.

+If you want to stay updated, subscribe to our [newsletter](mailto:sympa@lists.kit.edu?subject=subscribe%20ufo%20YourFirstName%20YourLastName).
+Simply leave the body of the e-mail empty and in the subject change ``YourFirstName YourLastName`` accordingly.

 ## Further information

 More information can be found at various locations: